Dr. Kenneth A. Tah

 - Bachelor of Science in Banking and Finance, Buea University, Cameroon

-Dr. Kenneth A. Tah is the Director of Risk Management and Insurance Program and an Assistant Professor of Finance at Mercer University’s Stetson-Hatcher School of Business (SHSB).
+Dr. Kenneth A. Tah is an Associate Professor of Business at Mercer University’s Stetson-Hatcher School of Business.
 He teaches Principles of Finance, Foundations of Accounting and Finance, Investments, International Finance, Bank Management, and Corporate Finance.
 Dr. Tah earned his doctorate from Louisiana Tech University.

 Dr. Tah’s research interests focus on the dynamics and efficiency of financial and capital markets, asset backed securitization, and bank management.
 Dr. Tah’s papers have been presented at reputable finance organizations including the Financial Management Associated, Southwestern Finance Association, and the Federal Reserve Bank at Atlanta.
 He has publications in Review of Financial Economics, Journal of Economics and Finance, Asia-Pacific Journal of Accounting and Economics, Journal of Fixed Income, Macroeconomics and Finance in Emerging Market Economies, and Studies in Economics and Finance, among others.

 - Principles of Finance (Undergraduate)

 - Investment (Undergraduate)

 - Corporate Finance (Graduate)

 - Dynamics and Efficiency of Financial and Capital Markets

 - Bank Management